Marketing Intermediate Updated 2026-03-22

 What is Email Personalization?

-Email personalization is the practice of tailoring email content to individual subscribers using data like their name, behavior, purchase history, or preferences — moving beyond generic blasts to create messages that feel one-to-one.
+Email personalization is the practice of tailoring email content to individual subscribers using data like their name, behavior, purchase history, or.

 What is Email Personalization?